matuteiglesias/journal/content/Dev/2023-03-27_Enhanced_code_clarity_and_data_visualization_techn.md

 **🕒 08:30–08:40**
 **🏷️ Labels**: Code Clarity, Data Visualization, Geodataframes, Plotly, Python
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance code clarity and explore data visualization techniques for funding analysis.
+The session aimed to enhance code clarity and explore [[data [[visualization]]]] techniques for funding analysis.

 ### Key Activities
 - Improved code clarity by adding descriptive comments and renaming columns for better readability in geospatial analysis using [[Python]] and GeoDataFrames.
-- Explored data visualization techniques for funding analysis, including effective plots such as bar charts, scatter plots, choropleth maps, and bubble charts.
+- Explored [[data [[visualization]]]] techniques for funding analysis, including effective plots such as bar charts, scatter plots, choropleth maps, and bubble charts.
 - Created a choropleth map using GeoPandas and [[Matplotlib]] to visualize World Bank funding by country.
 - Modified Plotly plot layout parameters to adjust bar sizes and added traces for World Bank and China projects.
 - Provided an overview of the Go programming language, highlighting its key features and use cases.